Hello and welcome to my Union Ultra FC review.

 They felt really smooth – and edge-to-edge transition was really improved compared to the same boards with different bindings.

-Despite their stiffness these bindings are still really tweakable.
+Despite their stiffness these bindings provide some awesome board feel.
 They really flex with the board well so you don’t get any dead spot feeling underfoot.

-I’d say this is largely due to the mini disc that’s used for these bindings.
+I’d say this is largely due to the mini disc that’s used for these bindings and maybe partly the lightness.
 The same that’s used in the Ultra (non FC) and the Contact Pros.